Selective Laser Sintering - 3D Printing Services

 Datasheet

-PA 12 - Carbon Filled Smooth Black
+PA 12 - Carbon Filled Black

-PA 12 Carbon-Filled is an anthracite grey nylon characterized by extreme stiffness and high-temperature resistance, coupled with electric conductivity properties and lightweight.
+PA 12 Carbon-Filled is an anthracite grey nylon characterised by extreme stiffness and high-temperature resistance, coupled with electric conductivity properties and lightweight.
 It can be used for both functional prototypes and end-use parts.
 The carbon-fibre filler provides different mechanical properties based on the considered three-axis direction.
 This material exhibits a good surface quality and smoother finish compared to other SLS nylons.

 Primary Benefits